ysdtkm/MAOOAM/fortran/doc/gen_doc.md

 Ideally, the tensor aotensor_def::aotensor is composed as an upper triangular matrix (in the last two coordinates).

-The tensor for this model is composed in aotensor_def and uses the inner products defined in inprod_analytic .
+The tensor for this model is composed in the aotensor_def module and uses the inner products defined in the inprod_analytic module.

 ------------------------------------------------------------------------